daraghbyrne/DesigningIoT/README.md

 All samples are designed to run on the Spark Core (see Spark.io/start)

+They also include Fritzing Diagrams and Parts lists where needed.

 # Getting Started

 This includes sample code for extracting the MAC Address of the Spark Core to register it on the CMU network.
 Connect the Spark to a hotspot (on your phone) or an off campus network to begin.